 Brand-name drugmakers have paid the fees since 1992, and device makers began their system in 2002.
 The bill adds user fees for generic versions of complex biologic drugs, a process not allowed until passage of the 2010 health-care law.

-Canonsburg, Pennsylvania-based Mylan Inc. (MYL), the largest U.S. maker of generic medicines, led its industry effort to participate in the fee program to quicken review times and deal with a backlog of applications, as well as to ensure that the FDA has the resources to inspect drug-manufacturing plants located overseas.
+Canonsburg, Pennsylvania-based Mylan Inc. (MYL:US), the largest U.S. maker of generic medicines, led its industry effort to participate in the fee program to quicken review times and deal with a backlog of applications, as well as to ensure that the FDA has the resources to inspect drug-manufacturing plants located overseas.

 The compromise bill also stripped out a Senate provision that would have placed further restrictions on the sale of painkillers such as hydrocodone.